geoarrow/geoarrow/format.md

 An array of MultiLineStrings is represented as a nested list array with two levels of outer nesting: each element of the array (MultiLineString) is a list of LineStrings, which consist itself of a list xy vertices.
+The child name of the outer list should be "linestrings"; the child name of the inner list should be "vertices".

 **MultiPolygon**